Avalith/presentations/slides/phpfundamentals/slides.md

 # Predefined Variables
 #### PHP provides a large number of predefined variables to any script which it runs.
-Many of these variables, however, cannot be fully documented as they are dependent upon which server is running, the version and setup of the server, and other factors.
+Many of these variables, however, cannot be fully documented as they are dependent upon which server is running.
 #### From version 4.1.0 onward, PHP provides an additional set of predefined arrays containing variables from the web server (if applicable), the environment, and user input.
-These new arrays are rather special in that they are automatically global--i.e., automatically available in every scope.
-For this reason, they are often known as "superglobals".
-(There is no mechanism in PHP for user-defined superglobals.).

 # Variable scope